 Other circumstances, such as travelling to a house, can also include an extra service fee.
 As well, special services such as window cleaning, ceiling cleaning, and fireplace cleaning will typically have extra fees associated with them.
 This is also the case for carpeted bedrooms, dusting blinds, and deep cleaning refrigerators.

 One of the biggest things to keep in mind when estimating a house cleaning job is whether there are any extra services needed.
 You followed the nine steps outlined above to find the hourly rate you can provide your customer, but that was based on a simple house cleaning.

-Make a note of any extra services required when you visit the house or speak with the customer and simply add them in as you build the estimate.
-You can be sure you’re providing the most accurate price to your customer but also ensure your business earns a profit.
+Make note of any extra services required when you visit the house or speak with the customer and simply add them in as you build the estimate.
+You can be sure you’re providing the most accurate price to your customer and ensure your business earns a profit.